Quickstart¶

 ipr.bind()

-# wait for data (do not parse it)
+# wait for parsed data

-data = ipr.recv(65535)
+data = ipr.get()

 from pyroute2 import IPRoute